Unveiling coherent dynamics in non-Markovian open quantum systems: exact expression and recursive perturbation expansion

+Despite its significance, determining $K(t)$ is often analytically or numerically demanding, especially in strongly coupled or high-dimensional systems, as time-local generators are rarely accessible in closed form.
+Exact expressions exist only for specific integrable models such as the Jaynes--Cummings~\cite{Smirne2010}, Fano--Anderson~\cite{Huang2022,Picatoste2024,colla2024FA}, and Caldeira--Leggett~\cite{Hu1992} Hamiltonians, linearly coupled Gaussian systems~\cite{Ferialdi2016}, and pure dephasing models~\cite{Luczka1990,Doll2008}.
+In general, $\mathcal{L}_t$ may be obtained numerically using methods such as hierarchical equations of motion (HEOM)~\cite{Tanimura1989} or pseudomode approaches~\cite{Tamascelli2018,Mascherpa2020}, or experimentally by quantum process tomography.
+In perturbative regimes, TCL expansions in the coupling strength provide an effective alternative.

-In this Letter, we provide an operational expression for the effective Hamiltonian $K(t)$ directly from the time-local generator $\Lt_t$, allowing for an easy extraction of the coherent dynamics once $\Lt_t$ is known.
-We also provide a recursive formula to derive $K(t)$ as a perturbative series in terms of the coupling strength, expressed using system-bath interaction operators and bath correlation functions.
-This recursive formula allows for a systematic analysis of the effective Hamiltonian's behavior at different coupling strengths, in all cases in which an exact analytical expression of $\Lt_{t}$ is not known.
-We apply the series to paradigmatic spin models, and show how certain characteristics of the environment affect the structure of the spin's Hamiltonian renormalization.
+In this Letter, we derive an operational expression for the effective Hamiltonian $K(t)$ directly from the time-local generator $\mathcal{L}_t$, enabling straightforward extraction of the coherent part of the dynamics once $\mathcal{L}_t$ is known.
+We further present a recursive perturbative expansion for $K(t)$ in powers of the system–bath coupling, expressed in terms of interaction operators and bath correlation functions.
+This construction allows systematic analysis of Hamiltonian renormalization across coupling regimes.
+We apply the method to paradigmatic spin models, illustrating how environmental characteristics affect the structure of the renormalized Hamiltonian.

-\paragraph{Effective Hamiltonian --} The procedure recently proposed by Hayden and Sorce to uniquely fix the effective Hamiltonian is based on projecting the generator $\mathcal{L}$ onto the subspace of superoperators that act as commutators with Hermitian operators, i.e., $\mathcal{H} = -i[H, \cdot]$, where $H = H^\dagger$~\cite{Sorce2022}.
+\paragraph*{Effective Hamiltonian --} The procedure recently proposed by Hayden and Sorce to uniquely fix the effective Hamiltonian is based on projecting the generator $\mathcal{L}$ into the subspace of superoperators that act as commutators with Hermitian operators, i.e. $\mathcal{H} = -i[H, \cdot]$, where $H = H^\dagger$~\cite{Sorce2022}.
 This projection is performed using a scalar product defined by:

 where the overline denotes averaging over Haar-random pure states $\ket{\phi}$ and $\ket{\psi}$.
 This approach minimizes the dissipator assuming maximum uncertainty over input and output states (i.e. uniformly sampling over pure states), yielding a canonical effective Hamiltonian $K$ for any linear, Hermiticity-preserving, trace-annihilating generator $\Lt \in \mathfrak{htp}(\hilbert)$ (where $\hilbert$ denotes the Hilbert space of the reduced system).